 manic pixie dream girl? no, more f*cked up twisted trauma girl...nice twist (apropos word) on the cliche of the submissive Asian female, and interesting experiment in genre-splicing (another appropriate word, especially for a movie that contains the line "you can't walk without feet" : the spoiler's in the synopsis and in the meme re: this movie)...still, pretty sure this doesn't belong in the 1001 movies to see book

 A missed opportunity at a masterpiece.
-Starts out as a more focused Ozu drama, then stumbles due to Miike having to imprint his bonkers editing into the final act, of which, would've been effective with just its violence alone.
-These freakout scenes make its initial promise of a refined, grounded-drama-that-goes-into-a-horror-flick go off the rails into midnight movie bullshit.
-As a fan of that, I seldom say that.
+Starts out as a more focused Ozu drama, then stumbles due to Miike sadly imprinting his experimental editing into the last act, of which, would be effective with its grisly violence alone.
+This freakout style makes its initial promise of a refined, grounded-drama-that-goes-into-a-horror-flick go off the rails into midnight movie bizareness.
+As a fan of it, I seldom say that.

 Quite apart from the (literally) near unwatchable finale, this is an exceptional thriller: the bold gambit of setting it up as a quiet romantic drama pays off, and the middle section, as a descent into hell, is crafted in a manner worthy of Hitchcock.
 There is also an intriguing ambiguity at it's center (there are two mutually exclusive readings of the finale).
 Unpleasant, but unforgettable.

 Marianne Kătelyn's review beautifully expresses Audition's tricksy praxis.
 Upon rewatching what impressed me was how restrained the film is in its cruelty... almost kind.
 Elicited from me more pity than repulsion.
 Both protagonists might have been good people if it weren't for him: lack of integrity; her: excess of idealism.
 For all its post-modern playfulness, it almost feels like a traditionally tragic story.